Lukasz-Grzegorzewski/README/README.md

 - 👋 Hi, I’m @GLJ-dev
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front End Development
 - 🌱 I’m currently learning HTML/CSS/JS/React.JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any kind of Front End Dev. projects
-- 📫 GLJ.dev@icloud.com

 <!---
 GLJ-dev/GLJ-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.